25 Simple Swaps to Reduce Your Carbon Footprint

 Skip the straw

 Americans use a whopping 500 million straws per day, a number that, end-to-end, could circle the planet 2.5 times, according to environmental action group Sailors for the Sea.
 Instead, skip the straw and lid all together and sip from the cup to avoid contributing to plastic pollution.
 If you need to use a straw, or have little ones in tow, purchase paper or metal straws made from recycled material.
 The paper will biodegrade more easily than plastic, and metal straws can be reused until they’re ready to recycle.
-Make sure you know these 15 things you should never throw in the recycling bin.
+But make sure you’re not throwing out any of these 15 things you should never put in the recycling bin.

 Instead of printing a receipt each time you hit the ATM, opt in to email or text message receipts to keep tabs on your balance.
 Most banks now offer paperless billing, so you can handle all of your transactions online without wasting a single sheet of paper.
 While you’re at it, download an app like Venmo or Paypal, where you can transfer money between individuals free of charge and save on the paper checks too.